 The problem with these characters is that they are uninteresting and are given very little to do.
 Even our leading characters fighting for love couldn’t win me over for a split second.
 I was annoyed at how often the film would follow a side character in a story that gave very little entertainment or served no real purpose to the core plot.
 Granted, while I found no enjoyment in his screen presence, to begin with, actor Travis Fimmel did manage to make me chuckle at least once or two, only because he has one hundred per cent commitment to this film.
 His character was like a murderous puppy dog focusing on all things love, an aspect that did wear on me eventually.

 Overall, there’s no way to say it other than this was highly disappointing.
 A modern-day Romeo + Juliet is certainly welcomed, but this was weak, uninteresting and nothing ground-breaking.
 We are given many characters to follow, but like the plot, I couldn’t invest in any of them as they do very little on-screen to keep movie lovers engaged, entertained or excited.
 Credit where credits due, the film has tried to be creative, fun and modern, but in the end, it’s just a film that I’ve already forgotten about.
-Die in a Gunfight (2021) is Available in Australian Cinemas from September 16th!
+Die in a Gunfight (2021) is Now Available on DVD!